 Every organization is vulnerable to fraud.
-According to the 2014 ACFE Report to the Nations, private companies and public companies alike saw a median loss of $160,000 to $200,000.
-The size of the company also doesn’t matter, as small, medium and large companies all saw median losses ranging from $100,000 to $160,000.
-Organizations across a variety of industries have reported fraudulent activity; however the most victimized industries include Banking and Financial Services, Government & Public Administration, Manufacturing and Health Care.
+According to the 2016 ACFE Report to the Nations, private companies and public companies alike saw a median loss of $150,000.
+Organizations of all sizes and across a variety of industries have reported fraudulent activity; however the most victimized industries include Banking and Financial Services, Government & Public Administration, Manufacturing and Health Care.

 All concerns or suspicions of wrongdoing should be taken seriously and promptly reviewed to determine if a fraud investigation is warranted.
 During the investigation, sufficient information should be gathered and necessary procedures (including interviews) should be performed to determine:

 - Whether fraud has occurred

 - Loss or exposure associated with the fraud

 - Who was involved and how it happened